 With this approach, we’ll work with you to watch for any changes and hold off on more direct treatment as we monitor the tumor closely for signs that it might be growing or becoming more aggressive.

 This is surgery to remove your prostate gland.
-Prostatectomy may offer you a cure if the cancer hasn’t spread beyond the gland.
+A prostatectomy may offer you a cure if the cancer hasn’t spread beyond the gland.

-With this approach, we deliver highly precise doses of radiation by implanting a radioactive seed in the prostate and then applying external-beam radiation treatments delivered over a period of several days or weeks.
+With this approach, we deliver highly precise doses of radiation by implanting a radioactive seed in the prostate or by applying highly targeted external-beam radiation treatments delivered over a period of several days or weeks.
 These approaches also may offer you a cure if the cancer hasn’t spread beyond the pelvis.

 This includes minimally invasive techniques for eliminating small tumors that are confined to the prostate and show no signs of being aggressive.
 Focal therapy minimizes injury to the prostate gland and surrounding tissue.